Did you know that as many as 3 out of 4 women have some sort of eating issue? And that doesn’t even include the men (and children) who also struggle…

 Intuitive Eating = Freedom

 The key to long-term health lies in abandoning diets or restrictive ideas about food and shifting to an “all things in moderation” approach.
 We were born with a natural ability to sense and respond to Hunger and Fullness Cues.
 Dieting and disordered eating confuse these natural signals which leads to mental, emotional and even physical distress.
 The good news is these signals can be rediscovered, and our God-designed bodies can once again find their rhythm.

 We can help you get there…

 Since 2002 FINDINGbalance has been committed to helping people repair their relationship with food so they can get on with the life they were created to live.
 Instead of selling an eating plan or diet product, we arm you with truth about how your body was designed, and offer community for you to begin to find support to apply that truth in your own life.
-Whether you’re learning from our Digital Libraries, attending one of our Conferences, or plugging into our Online Support Community, the message is the same: You Were Created To Be Free – from diets, from eating disorders, and from feeling trapped in an unhealthy lifestyle.
-It may take time to undo old habits, but we can help you form new ones and cheer you on along the way.
+Click on the menu above to review resources designed to help you in your journey toward freedom.